 Your lobby is the first place visitors see when they enter your office.
 This is where first impressions are made and it is also the center of your security system.
-If your lobby is not secure, it can be harmful to your employees and your customers’ privacy.
+It can be harmful to your employees and your customers’ privacy if your lobby is not secure.
 A secure lobby, on the other hand, can protect your employees and visitors and potentially put a stop to unwanted security breaches before they happen.

 Continue reading for 5 useful tips to help create a more secure lobby.

 1. Make Your Lobby the Only Entry Point for Visitors

 While your employees may have multiple points of entry, visitors should only have one, the front lobby.
 This entry point should be strictly controlled and reinforced to maintain your office’s security.

 This may seem easy, or obvious, however visitors can enter the building at the same time as an employee and could skip checking in.
 In order to prevent this, you must instruct all employees that visitors cannot enter with them and they must be redirected to the lobby.
 A Visitor Management System (VMS) is also key for lobby security.
 Not only does it monitor visitors in the building, it also helps to automate and streamline the check-in process.

 2. Require Visitors to Digitally Sign In and Out

 If you are still using paper logs, it’s time to get rid of them and upgrade your check-in and check-out process.
 Not only do paper logs jeopardize your visitor’s privacy, they are also easy to alter or steal.

 Digital logs help to ensure that you know who is in your office at any given time.
 They are vastly more secure, and more convenient.
 Digital logs can also screen visitors for felonies or other offenses that are on official records.
 Another benefit of digital logs is that they keep a more accurate record than paper logs and are easier to sort through.